Gluo-Platform/GluoDocs/README.md

 The WebSocket API is used for mainting consistent state between client and server.
 This is used for receiving real-time events that the client can track to update local state.
-For opening a WebSocket connection read more [here]()
+For opening a WebSocket connection read more [here](./WEBSOCKET_API_RESOURCES/overview.md).

 ## Media